I built one of these with the RS-232

 To remove the caps one lead was heated with a fine point soldering

-and the case tilted to pull that lead out of the PCB.
+iron and the case tilted to pull that lead out of the PCB.

+direction, pulling that lead out a little.
+The process was

+repeated a few times to completly remove the cap.
 Then

-pulling that lead out a little.
-The process was repeated a

-times to completly remove the cap.
-Then solder wick and

-flux were used to suck the solder out of the hole.
-Sometimes
+solder wick and liquid flux were used to suck the solder out of

 I misplaced the 4-40 screw that connects the telescoping antenna

-mounting bracket on the receiver and the first time I tried the
+to the mounting bracket on the receiver and the first time I tried

-receiver used a longer screw.
-This had the effect of lifting
+the receiver used a longer screw.
+This had the effect of

-receiver board up out of it's socket.
-After cutting off the
+lifting the receiver board up out of it's socket.
+After

 Hi Spec